zueve/corebases/Readme.md

 ```

-Also *corebases* doesn't support methods:
+Also, *corebases* doesn't support methods:
 - feach_val
 - execute_many

-But we can add in in future.
+But we can add in the future.